 Compared with other injury-related legal claims, a medical malpractice lawsuit is usually a fairly complex undertaking.
 That's true in every state, and Ohio is no exception.
 Legal issues and medical evidence can get very complicated very quickly in these cases, and the plaintiff (the injured patient, or his or her legal representative) needs to understand the special procedural rules and compensation limits that come into play.
 In this article, we'll look at some key Ohio medical malpractice laws.

 A statute of limitations is a state law that sets a limit on the amount of time you have to file a lawsuit after you have suffered some type of loss or injury.
-Like most states, Ohio has a dedicated statute of limitations for a medical malpractice lawsuit, and it says that a prospective plaintiff must get their lawsuit filed in the state’s civil court system one year from the date on which the underlying medical error occurred.
+Like most states, Ohio has a dedicated statute of limitations for medical malpractice lawsuits.
+The law, at Ohio Revised Code section 2305.113, says that prospective plaintiffs must get their lawsuits filed in the state’s civil court system within one year after the the underlying medical error occurred.

-Second, the one-year deadline can be extended by as much as about six months in Ohio if you send a formal notice to the prospective defendant, letting them know that you intend to file a medical malpractice lawsuit against them.
-Specifically, the law says that such a notice must be sent before the one-year deadline passes, but once that notice is given, you have 180 days to get the case filed.
-So, you could technically give the defendant notice on day 364 of the 365-day deadline, and buy yourself around six more months to actually get the complaint filed in court.
+Third, the one-year deadline may be extended by nearly six months if you send a formal notice (by certified mail) letting the prospective defendants know that you intend to sue them for medical malpractice.
+The defendant must receive the notice before the expiration of the one-year deadline, but then you have 180 days to file the lawsuit.
+So you could technically give the defendant notice on day 364 of the 365-day deadline, and buy yourself around six more months to actually get the complaint filed in court.

-Ohio Rule of Civil Procedure 10(D)(2) says that any medical malpractice lawsuit filed in the state's courts must be accompanied by an "Affidavit of Merit."
+Ohio Rule of Civil Procedure 10(D)(2) says that any medical malpractice lawsuit filed in the state's courts must be accompanied by an "Affidavit of Merit" from an expert witness (usually a doctor or other licensed health care professional) who declares under oath that the expert:

 Like lawmakers in a lot of states, the Ohio legislature has passed a statute that places a limit or "cap" on the amount of compensation that can be awarded to a plaintiff who has been successful in a medical malpractice lawsuit.
 In other words, even after a jury holds a defendant liable for malpractice, this law kicks in to cap the actual amount that the plaintiff will end up getting.